sikaeducation/curriculum/102/standards/analyze-problems-using-methodology/topics/polya-understanding-the-problem/README.md

 # Polya's Problem-Solving Method: Understanding the Problem

-The first step of Polya's problem-solving method is understanding the problem.
-This may seem obvious, but this is the most critical part of the process to get right.
-In programming, it's easy to come up with great solutions to the wrong problem, and very small changes in wording can result in large changes in what's being asked.
-When faced with a new problem, first identify the facts, and then try to understand them.
+The first step in Polya's problem-solving method is understanding the problem.
+While seemingly obvious, this is the most critical part to get right and the most commonly skipped.
+It's easy to come up with great solutions to the wrong problem and small changes in wording can result in large changes in what's being asked.
+When faced with a new problem, first identify the facts and then try to understand them.

 ## Identify

-Most problems have some data that will be supplied, at least one unknown element, and some conditions that must be met.
-These are questions you can ask that will help pull those out of the problem.
+Most problems have some data that will be supplied, at least one unknown element, and conditions that must be met.
+Some questions to help pull those out of the problem:

 * Are you being asked to find something or prove something?
 * Can you separate out the data, the unknown, and conditions?